 How NFTs are evolving DC Comics and fandom

-The Bat Cowl NFT Collection comprises 200,000 unique works of 3D , inspired by Batman’s iconic cowl.
-Drawing from the storied history of the comic book character, each work is generated from a whopping two billion possible combinations.
+The Bat Cowl NFT Collection comprises 200,000 unique works of 3D art, inspired by Batman’s iconic cowl.
+Drawing from the storied history of the comic , each work is generated from a whopping two billion possible combinations.
 Designed in collaboration with DC, Palm NFT Studio, and Daz3D, the project represents Warner Bros.’s latest foray into Web3—and it provides an interesting glimpse into what fandom could look like as we dip our toes into the metaverse.

 This isn’t Warner Bros. and DC Comics’ only Web3 project.
-This year, Warner Bros. teamed with Cartamundi to launch “DC Hybrid Trading Cards” using the Hro app.
+This year, Warner Bros. teamed with Cartamundi Group to launch “DC Hybrid Trading Cards” using the Hro app.
 In addition to owning the physical cards, featuring superheroes, collectors could redeem a “twin” NFT.
-Some limited edition cards were released in celebration of the 2022 film The Batman.
+Some limited edition cards were in of the 2022 The Batman.

 In some ways, these projects could be seen as part of a larger history of art created by fans.
-In recent years, the rise of internet fandoms has resulted in the overlapping of what we consider “fan art” and “.”
+In recent years, the rise of internet fandoms has resulted in the overlapping of what we consider “fan art” and “fine art.”
 One example can be found in Corey Helford Gallery’s 2019 Hello Kitty exhibition, which featured work by more than 100 artists, inspired by the Sanrio character.
-Another is a -inspired exhibition that took place at Gallery1988 in Los Angeles in 2015.
-For that show, amateur artists were invited to submit their work for a chance to be shown; five were selected by judges from Disney, Lucasfilm, and and Magic, the visual effects house.
+Another is a Star Wars-inspired exhibition that took place at Gallery1988 in Los Angeles in 2015.
+For that show, amateur artists were invited to submit their work for a chance to be shown; five were selected by judges from Disney, Lucasfilm, and Light and Magic, the visual effects house.

 One difference we’re seeing between traditional fan art and the Archie Comics and DC NFTs, though, is that the NFT fans will have verifiable ownership over the work, enabled by the blockchain.
 It’s not “just” fan art.
 It’s part of the official canon.
 In the 2010s, the idea of “fandom” as collaborative and participatory exploded; in the 2020s, with the emergence of crypto art, fan art could break unprecedented ground.